ComputerElite/QSE/README.md

 # How-to (Quest)
 ## C# version (GUI):
 ### Save Songs
 Start Quest Song Exporter.exe.
 Connect your Quest to you PC.
-Check "Auto Mode (Quest only)".
+Check "Auto Mode (Quest only)" ([adb](https://developer.android.com/studio/releases/platform-tools) required).
 Then click start and wait a few minutes (about 1 - 6).
 After it has finished it'll let you know how many Songs it zipped.
 <br/>
 <br/>
 ### Make Song List